-November 30, 2016 Interim Reports due, final award payment will be made once the report is reviewed and approved.

-May 31, 2017 Grant projects and activities end on this date.
+- May 22, 2017 Project implementation begins. - November 30, 2017 Interim Reports due, final award payment will be made once the report is reviewed and approved. - May 31, 2018 Grant projects and activities end on this date.

-August 31, 2017 Final Reports Due, certified expenditure report and unexpended funds due for grant projects.
+August 31, 2018 Final Reports Due, certified expenditure report and unexpended funds due for grant projects.

-This RFP and relevant forms are available at: www.mhec.state.md.us/Grants/CPIP/cpip.asp
+This RFP and relevant forms are available at: http://mhec.maryland.gov/institutions_training/Pages/grants/cpip.aspx